Harvard wasn't pressured over Toshiba, former Japan adviser says - Up News Info

 METI has regulatory power over Toshiba’s foreign shareholders because the company is considered a strategic asset, making nuclear and defense equipment.

-Mizuno told Reuters in a follow-up message on Tuesday that he served as a channel for messages from HMC to METI and Toshiba after the fund became frustrated with the company, which has been dogged by accounting and governance issues and a weak share price.
+Mizuno told Reuters in a follow-up message on Tuesday that he served as a channel for messages from HMC to METI and Toshiba after the fund became frustrated with the company, which has been dogged by accounting and governance issues.

+Toshiba’s shares have recovered after hitting a three-year low last year.
+The shares are up 68% this year, outperforming an 8% rise in Tokyo’s TOPIX index.

 Mizuno said the leaders of the $41-billion endowment, Chief Executive N.P.
 “Narv” Narvekar and Chief Investment Officer Rick Slocum, welcomed his input.